Explaining Neural Scaling Laws: Experiments

 \subsection{Variance-limited scaling in the wild}

-Variance-limited scaling can be universally observed in real datasets.
-The theory describing the variance scaling in Section~\ref{sec:var_limited} does not make any particular assumptions about data, model or loss type, beyond smoothness.
-Figure~\ref{fig:four_regimes} (top-left, bottom-right) measures the variance-limited dataset scaling exponent $\alpha_D$ and width scaling exponent $\alpha_W$.
-In both cases, we find striking agreement with the theoretically predicted values $\alpha_{D}, \alpha_{W} = 1$ across a variety of dataset, network architecture, and loss type combinations.
+Variance-limited scaling (\ref{subsec:var_limited}) can be universally observed in real datasets.
+Figure~\ref{fig:four_regimes}a (top-left, bottom-right) measures the variance-limited dataset scaling exponent $\alpha_D$ and width scaling exponent $\alpha_W$.
+In both cases, we find striking agreement with the theoretically predicted values $\alpha_{D}, \alpha_{W} = 1$ across a variety of dataset, neural network architecture, batch size in stochastic gradient descent, and loss type.
+Our testbed includes deep fully-connected and convolutional networks with ReLU or Erf nonlinearities and MSE or cross-entropy losses.
+The supplement contains experimental details.

-Our testbed includes deep fully-connected and convolutional networks with Relu or Erf nonlinearities and MSE or softmax-cross-entropy losses.
-Experiments in Figure~\ref{fig:four_regimes} (top-left) utilize relatively small models, with the number of trainable parameteters $P \sim \mathcal{O}(1000)$, trained with full-batch gradient descent (GD) and small learning rate on datasets of size $D \gg P$.
-Each data point in the figure represents an average over subsets of size $D$ sampled from the full dataset.
-Conversely, experiments in Figure~\ref{fig:four_regimes} (bottom-right) utilize a small, fixed dataset $D \sim \mathcal{O}(100)$, trained with full-batch GD and small learning rate using deep networks with widths $w \gg D$.
-As detailed in the supplement, each data point is an average over random initializations, where the infinite-width contribution to the loss has been computed and subtracted off prior to averaging.